R0Xofficial/MyCatBot/README.md

 - **Random Cat Responses**: Get hilarious and random responses, just like your real-life furry friend would give.
 - **Cat-Like Actions**: Watch the bot act like a cat, from zoomies to pouncing and cuddles.
 - **Simple and Fun Commands**: Easy-to-use commands for everyone, whether you're looking to chat or just have a laugh.
-- **Owner Commands**: Exclusive commands for the bot's owner to manage things and keep the cat-spiracy under control.
+- **Owner & SUDO Commands**: Exclusive commands to manage things and keep the cat-spiracy under control.

 ## How to run